 Examination

 The purpose of the Master’s Thesis Oral Defence and the Doctoral Dissertation Oral Examination is for the student to independently defend their thesis/dissertation.
-The defence/examinations are also intended to serve as confirmation of the student’s knowledge of the research topic within the context of their field(s) of study.
+The defence/examination is also intended to serve as confirmation of the student’s knowledge of the research topic within the context of their field(s) of study.

 In order to safeguard and promote the quality of graduate education, all students in thesis-based graduate programs must defend their thesis/dissertation in an oral examination before the degree can be granted.
 Defences and examinations are approved by the College of Graduate Studies.

 Prior to the final defence, candidates must have fulfilled all coursework, examination and language requirements of the degree program.
-It is the responsibility of the candidate’s graduate program to ensure that all of these requirements have been met and that the candidate’s language proficiency is sufficient for the examination to be conducted with full communication between the committee and the candidate.
+Master’s students may complete required coursework by the end of the term in which the defence is scheduled.
+It is the responsibility of the candidate’s graduate program to ensure that all requirements have been met and that the candidate’s language proficiency is sufficient for the examination to be conducted with full communication between the committee and the candidate.

 Both the Master’s Thesis Oral Defence and the Doctoral Dissertation Oral Examination are considered public events at UBC Okanagan and, as such, will be conducted in English.